-- Flood and hurricane damage
+- Earthquakes and flood damage

 - If you decide to file the claim, contact your home insurance company.
-They will initiate the claim process and advise you on any other steps you need to take.

 - Your home insurer will arrange an appointment with you for an adjuster to come to your home and examine the damage.
-Make sure to be on hand to meet with the adjuster so you can show them all the damage, as well as answer any questions they may have.

 Should your claim still be denied, consider hiring a public adjuster to assess the damage.
 The public adjuster is on your side to make sure you get the best outcome possible with your foundation claim.
 Hiring one can be well worth avoiding paying for a foundation repair on your own.

 To prevent foundation damage, it’s important to get your home inspected before you move into it.
 Your home insurance won’t cover defects in the foundation from bad construction.
 You should also inspect the inside and outside of your house regularly for cracks, moisture in the basement and slanted floors.